heiswayi/heiswayi.nrird.com/_posts/2017-02-05-adding-line-numbers-to-code-block-layout-for-my-jekyll-site.md

 If you want to implement into your site, you can use the JavaScript above and include it before the `</body>` tag of your Jekyll layout.

-Below is my CSS/SCSS code for decorating my code block layout as you can see on this article now.
+Below is my SCSS code for styling my code block layout as you can see on this article right now:

 ```css
 pre {